-Mueller report summary released, showing no definitive proof Trump team conspired with Russia
+Mueller report summary released, showing no proof Trump team conspired with Russia

 The letter promised to settle some of the largest outstanding questions of the Mueller investigation, even as Democrats on Sunday vowed to press on with other investigations, and members of both parties continued to push for the public release of as much of the Mueller report as possible.

-Rep. Adam Schiff, D-Calif., the chairman of the House Intelligence Committee, said Sunday that he believed there remained “significant evidence of collusion” linking the Russian government with President Trump’s 2016 presidential campaign.
-Schiff said Democrats might subpoena Mueller if the full report is not released.
+Barr's letter noted that he would work quickly with Mueller to determine which sections of the court could be released, and which needed to be withheld because they contained sensitive classified or grand jury-related matters.

+In response to Barr's letter, House Judiciary Committee Chairman Jerry Nadler, D-N.Y., tweeted: "Seems like the Department of Justice is putting matters squarely in Congress’ court."

-House Judiciary Chairman Jerry Nadler, D-N.Y., speaking to "Fox News Sunday," insisted, "So we know a lot of things and maybe it’s not indictable, but we know there was collusion.
+Nadler, speaking to "Fox News Sunday," insisted, "So we know a lot of things and maybe it’s not indictable, but we know there was collusion.
 The question is the degree."

-Democrat congressional leaders scrambled to respond to the end of the Mueller probe this weekend, holding an emergency conference call and discussing potential next steps.
+Top Democrats in Congress scrambled to respond to the end of the Mueller probe this weekend, holding an emergency conference call and discussing potential next steps.

 A top Democrat on the Senate Judiciary Committee conceded to reporters Saturday that Barr's release of Mueller's conclusions likely would be a cause for celebration among President Trump's supporters -- many of whom have stood by the president for more than two years amid a torrent of unproven allegations that the Trump campaign illegally worked with Russia to influence the 2016 election.